1EdTech/openbadges-specification/ob_v3p0/integrity.md

 ### JSON Web Token Proof Format {#jwt-proof}

 This proof format relies on the well established JWT (JSON Web Token) [[RFC7519]] and JWS (JSON Web Signature) [[RFC7515]] specifications.
 A JSON Web Token Proof is a JWT signed and encoded as a [=Compact JWS=] string.
-The proof format is described in detail in Section 6.3.1 "JSON Web Token" of [[[VC-DATA-MODEL]]].
+The proof format is described in detail in Section 6.3.1 "JSON Web Token" of [[[VC-DATA-MODEL-2.0]]].
 That description allows several options which may inhibit interoperability.
-This specification limits the options while maintaining compatibility with [[VC-DATA-MODEL]] to help ensure interoperability.
+This specification limits the options while maintaining compatibility with [[VC-DATA-MODEL-2.0]] to help ensure interoperability.

 #### Terminology {#jwt-terminology}